crystalin/better-voice-typing/README.md

 - For now, only supporting Windows OS and Python 3.10+
 - Brittle start script, `run_voice_typing.bat` sometimes just stops working silently so I fall back to running `voice_typing.pyw` from the command line
 - Untested update mechanism ([let me know if it doesn't work](https://github.com/jason-m-hicks/better-voice-typing/issues))
+- Recordings may not produce transcriptions if your microphone's audio level is too low
-- Maximum recording duration of ~10 minutes per transcription when using legacy `whisper-1` model due to OpenAI Whisper API's 25MB file size limit
+- Maximum recording duration of ~10 minutes per transcription due to OpenAI Whisper API's 25MB file size limit

+## Troubleshooting

+For solutions to common problems, see the [**Troubleshooting Guide**](TROUBLESHOOTING.md).

 ## Setup/Installation - For Users